Cameron-Grams/LanguageCorrection/README.md

 # Language Lab for correcting spoken Japanese

 The purpose of this program is to correct a sample of spoken Japanese.
 This is done by creating a recording and then passing the transcribed text to the ChatGPT API.
 The transcription is managed using OpenAI's Whisper API.
-The app requires an environmental variable `OpenAI_Key` with your key for OpenAI's API [reference](https://platform.openai.com/docs/api-reference)
+The app requires an environmental variable `OpenAI_Key` with your key for OpenAI's API [(Open AI)](https://platform.openai.com/docs/api-reference)

 The prompt for this program is focused on correcting the speach and providing a corrected example in Hiragana and common Kanji, and identifying grammatical errors.
 Japanese is selected on the whisper API and specified in the prompt.
 Another language could be corrected if the prompt and